Importance of SMS Performance Monitoring Dashboards

 - Understanding Role of Hazard Identification Training and Safety Reporting Forms in Aviation SMS

 - Safety Chart: Where to Focus Hazard Identification

 How to Tabulate Safety Issues by Department Data?

 The following is an example of how your airline, airport or maintenance company can create this report for your SMS performance monitoring dashboard.
-Employees, contractors and vendors are interacting with your operations.
+Employees, contractors, and vendors are interacting with your operations.
 When they detect something unusual, they will be reporting safety issues as part of the Safety Assurance (SA) process.
-A logical question is how do we associate reported safety issues with a particular department.
+A logical question is how we associate reported safety issues with a particular department.

 Associating individual safety issues with a department can be done using either of these strategies, based on your SMS database capabilities:

 - Reporter defines associated department when submitting safety reporting form; or